TL; DR: Webinar Sprint Retrospective Anti-Patterns

 The seventh chapter covers the participation of line managers in Sprint Retrospectives: This is the worst anti-pattern I can think off.
 It turns the Retrospective into a truly unsafe place.
 And who would expect that an unsafe place triggers an open discussion among the Scrum Team members?
 Any line manager who insists on such a proceeding signals his or her lack of understanding of basic agile practices.
 There are two particular situations:

-- Tricky situation no. 1: If you are small product delivery team at a start-up and a team member also serves in a management function — or is a founder — Sprint Retrospectives might be challenging.
+- Tricky situation no. 1: If you are a small product delivery team at a start-up and a team member also serves in a management function — or is a founder — Sprint Retrospectives might be challenging.

 - Tricky situation no. 2: The line manager of one team member also serves on the Scrum Team.
 My suggestion in this case: Avoid this situation at all costs.
 The promotion of a team member means that the individual probably needs a new team, too.
 There is no purposeful Sprint Retrospective if one team member decides over bonuses or promotions of other Scrum Team members.